Bride kidnapping: Ireland

 The 12th-century Norman invasion of Ireland was invited by an instance of wife-stealing: in 1167, the King of Leinster, Diarmait Mac Murchada, had his lands and kingship revoked by order of the High King of Ireland, Ruaidrí Ua Conchobair, as punishment for abducting the wife of another king in 1152.
 This led Diarmait to seek the assistance of King Henry II of England in order to reclaim his kingdom.

+In 1797 Henry Browne Hayes kidnapped Mary Pike in County Cork, in an attempted bridal kidnapping.
+At the subsequent trial Browne was found guilty of kidnapping and sentenced to transportation to New South Wales, Australia.

 The abduction of heiresses was an occasional feature in Ireland until 1800, as illustrated in the film The Abduction Club.

 Malta

 In 2015, Malta was criticized by Equality Now, for a law which, in certain circumstances, can extinguish the punishment for a man who abducts a woman if, following the abduction, the man and woman get married.
 (Article 199 and Article 200 of the Criminal Code of Malta) The article was ultimately abolished by Act XIII of 2018, Article 24.